Halloweentown (film series): Halloweentown: As Told by Chibi (2020)

 Halloweentown: As Told by Chibi, released on October 4, 2020, continued the trend started by Big Hero 6: The Series of creating spin-off shorts such as Big Chibi 6 The Shorts.
 This was followed by other series such as Amphibia and Phineas and Ferb, which also had their own versions known as Chibi Tiny Tales.
 Each of these shorts offers a simplified retelling of their respective stories.

 Halloweentown: Haircut (2020)

 Halloweentown: Haircut was released on October 11, 2020.
 The plot revolves around Marnie, who wants to use magic to cut her hair, but her grandmother, Agatha 'Aggie' Cromwell, has a different plan in mind.

 Halloweentown: First Date Fright (2020)

 Halloweentown: First Date Fright was released on October 18, 2020.
-The plot revolves around Marnie's first date in the world of Halloweentown, but the magical dishes served at the dinner are too much for her to handle.
+The plot revolves around Marnie's date with Luke in the world of Halloweentown, but the magical dishes served at the dinner are too much for her to handle.